NISEKO holidays

 Experience: Intermediates will find themselves spoiled for choice, with variety in pitch and length—perfect for refining technique and enjoying scenery.

-Niseko for Advanced and Expert Skiers
+Is Niseko good for Advanced skiers?

 Top spots: Grand Hirafu, Hanazono (Strawberry Fields), Annupuri (challenge runs), Niseko Village, and the entire off-piste area.